For consumers For business

 How to Recycle Unwanted Clothes: Myths, Realities, and Practical Tips

-Myth: Clothes thrown into the trash get recycled
+Myth: Clothes thrown in the trash get recycled

 What happens to our clothes if we throw them away in the trash?
-Unfortunately, in most countries, there is no mechanism for recycling clothing.
-Unlike many glass or recyclable plastic containers that are sorted, bailed, and re-used, clothes left in your kerbside bins simply end up in landfill.
-For example, according to US-based Waste Management, there is no mechanism to segregate, reuse, and recycle clothing in general waste.
-So, the best option is almost always to donate or upcycle.
+Unlike many glass or recyclable plastic containers that are sorted, bailed, and re-used, clothes left in your kerbside bins simply end up in landfill—and even if you separate them into a home recycling bin, they’ll simply make it harder for local waste services to segregate other items.

 Unlike many glass or recyclable plastic containers that are sorted, bailed, and re-used, clothes left in your kerbside bins simply end up in landfill.

-Reality: Clothes thrown into the trash end up in landfill
+Reality: Clothes thrown in the trash end up in landfill

 Practical tips for how to recycle unwanted clothes